 Section 5.
 Trust Deeds for Assignments.
-Any head of a family shall be entitled to a standard assignment of land provide he deeds the Tribe any land whiled in trust, or interesting in land held in truest, which he or she may own at the time of such assignment.
+Any head of a family shall be entitled to a standard assignment of land provide he deeds the Tribe any land held in trust, or interest in land held in trust, which he or she may own at the time of such assignment.
 The amount of such assignment shall be based upon a calculation of the amount and quality of the land available for assignment, the number of applicants and the dependents in each family, and the expectancy of inheriting land.

 Section 6.
 Allotments Exchanged to Assignments.
 The Tribal Council may make assignments in exchange for allotments in accordance with the terms of a land ordinance.

 Section 7.
 Leases.
 Unassigned tribal land may be leased to individual members or associations of members of the Tribe for personal, agricultural, business and other related uses to be at a price per acre to be determined by the Tribal Council in accordance with a tribal land ordinance and for a period not exceeding fifteen (15) years.
 All leases shall be formalized in a written lease agreement between the Tribe and the lessee/tribal member.
 The proceeds from such leases shall be deposited in the treasury of the Tribe and used for the benefit of the Tribe.